 Health and wellness gifts for exercising, sports

 Resistance bands don’t look like they will do much, but in using them for the past few years during many of my daily workouts, I can attest to just how much they can help intensify simple moves like squats, side walks, and even ab exercises.
 You can get sets with multiple bands of different levels so they can start with the least resistant and gradually move up as they build strength and muscle.

 Another great option for someone you know who’s looking to explore new and exciting fitness activities is a pair of training gloves.
-Having done Krav Maga for a year, and with a son who has been studying Taekwondo for the last four, I can confidently say that boxing offers an intense workout.
+Having done Krav Maga for a year, and with a son who has been studying Taekwondo for the last six, I can confidently say that boxing offers an intense workout.
 You can grab just the gloves or help someone set up in their garage or basement workout room with everything they’d need for a boxing cardio session including a punching bag, pads, and hand wraps.
 Tip: even without a bag, having gloves adds another dimension to even shadow boxing workouts.

 Health and wellness gifts for managing pain

 Especially for someone who’s new to working out, it isn’t always easy.
 I know after not having hit a gym or workout class for years, my body was thoroughly aching after my first week.
 Even after a few years, I’ll experience pain and soreness that makes a heating pad my best friend.
 So pain management devices are a great gift, too.

-A massage device is a great gift idea to help pinpoint those areas that are feeling it the most, like the thighs, back, and neck.
-The Hyperice Hypervolt Percussion Massage Device, for example, has five interchangeable heads to use on different parts of the body and provides a targeted massage to relieve sore muscles, along with three speed settings.
+Handheld and percussive massagers are a great gift idea to help pinpoint those areas that are feeling it the most, like the thighs, back, and neck.
+The Hyperice Hypervolt 2 Percussion Massage Device, for example, has interchangeable heads to use on different parts of the body and provides a targeted massage to relieve sore muscles, along with three speed settings.
 It has a rechargeable battery so they can take it with them on business trips to ensure they’re feeling spritely in the morning before heading to a meeting after a workout session at the hotel gym or a morning run.

 Health and wellness gifts for eating right

-I have learned that working out and getting more exercise isn’t enough: a big part of the equation is eating right.
+I have learned that working out and getting more exercise isn’t enough: a big part of the equation is developing better eating habits.
 And there are lots of great gifts you can get for the person who’s trying to achieve fitness goals that will help them adopt better eating habits.

 A great option is a juicer or blender or making healthy smoothies or fresh fruit juices in the morning or at night for a healthier snack to quench hanger pangs.
 There’s even a new category called “bluicers,” including the Breville 3X Bluicer Pro, that combines the functionality of the two.
 Then there are cookers and steamers that can help them make homemade and healthier dinners in a fraction of the time so there’s no excuse for not having time to go to the gym.

 Even a small kitchen appliance like an air fryer can be a cool idea, so they can still indulge in some of their favourite foods, like French fries and fried chicken, but cook them in a much healthier way using far less oil.

 Top it off with a smart scale that can communicate with the smartwatch or fitness tracker they use, logging their weight in the companion app so they can follow their progress over time, seeing the pounds shed slowly and the body fat percentage decrease.
-I have been using the Fitbit Aria smart scale for years, which records my weight and body fat percentage into the Fitbit app every time I step on it so I can view progress (or lack, thereof!) over time.
-But there are options like the Beurer BF70 Bluetooth Digital Smart Scale that reports weight along with BMI, metabolic rate, and calorie requirements, storing data for up to eight family members in the app.
+I have been using the Fitbit Aria smart scale for years, which records my weight and body fat percentage into the Fitbit app.
+Every time I step on it, Seeing the stats and my progress over a period of years within the app is really motivating.

 When you think about getting the perfect holiday gift for the person on your list who is a fitness fanatic, or just wants to live a healthier lifestyle, you don’t have to limit yourself to the obvious options like a basic fitness band, weights, or pair of sports earbuds.
 There are some innovative options in those categories that add features and functions to help you train better and track additional wellness stats, like Vo2, menstrual cycles, and more.